sydroconsult/QTalsim/docs/index.rst

 Welcome to QTalsim's documentation!
 ===================================

    QTalsim is a QGIS plugin with five principal functionalities that enable the processing of spatial data suitable for `Talsim <https://www.talsim.de/docs/index.php?title=Hauptseite/en>`__.
 The core functionality of this plugin is to calculate Hydrological Response Units (HRUs) suitable for Talsim.
 This feature requires three input layers, that can also be created by the plugin.
-Further more, it is possible to connect to a Talsim database and to edit these elements.
+Further more, it is possible to connect to a Talsim database and to edit elements.

 Main Features
 -------------